-While the full Board of Directors is charged with ultimate oversight responsibility for risk management, committees of the Board also have responsibilities with respect to various aspects of risk management oversight.
-In particular, the Audit Committee plays a significant role in monitoring and assessing our financial and operational risks, including cyber security.
+The Audit Committee plays a significant role in monitoring and assessing our financial risk exposures, financial reporting, internal controls, liquidity risk, compliance risk and operational risks, including cyber security.
 The Audit Committee is also responsible for establishing and administering our code of conduct and reviewing transactions between the Company and any related parties.
-The Compensation Committee monitors and assesses risks associated with our compensation policies and consults with management and the Board concerning the development of incentives that encourage a level of risk-taking consistent with our overall strategy, as further discussed under the heading "Compensation Discussion and Analysis."
-The Nominating and Governance Committee has oversight responsibility for corporate governance risks, including risks associated with director independence.
+The Audit Committee meets periodically in separate executive session with the Chief Financial Officer and our independent auditor, as well as with committee members only, to facilitate a full and candid discussion of risk and other issues.
+The Compensation Committee oversees human capital risks, monitors and assesses risks associated with our compensation policies and consults with management and the Board concerning the development of incentives that encourage a level of risk-taking consistent with our overall strategy, as further discussed $under\ the\ heading\ "Compensation\ Discussion\ and\ Analysis."\ The\ Compensation\ Committee\ also\ is\ charged$ with monitoring our incentive and equity-based compensation plans, including employee retirement and benefit plans.
+The Nominating and Governance Committee has oversight responsibility for corporate governance risks, including risks associated with Board and committee composition, Board size and structure, director independence and Board and committee effectiveness.
+In addition to the responsibilities undertaken by the committees discussed above, the Board committees may have oversight of specific risk areas consistent with the committees' charters and responsibilities.
 Our executive management meets regularly to discuss our strategy and the risks that we face.
 Senior officers regularly attend Board meetings where they are available to address questions or concerns raised by the Board regarding risk management related matters.